Polybius (2017 video game)

 Polybius is a 2017 shoot 'em up video game developed and published by Llamasoft.
 It was released in May 2017 for the PlayStation 4, with PlayStation VR support available.
 A version for Windows was released in December 2018.
-The game takes its name and inspiration from the fictitious 1981 arcade game and urban legend Polybius.
+The game takes its name and inspiration from the fictitious 1981 arcade game and urban legend of the same name.
 It is also inspired by games like TxK and aims to induce the psychological state of flow.
 It was positively received by critics.

 Gameplay

 Llamasoft's Polybius is a fast-paced 3D shooting game with elements of racing games.
 The game's play was designed to minimize virtual reality sickness by the use of continuous forward motion with limited abrupt changes and no interruptions to gameplay other than controlled breaks at the end of each level; however, the game does include intense visuals.
 Although designed as a VR game, Polybius is fully playable in 2D on a standard PlayStation 4, and also includes support for 3D television output.